What laws apply to the collection and use of individuals’ personal information?

-The second category, is defined as “special care-required personal information” sometimes referred to in other countries as sensitive personal information.
+The second category is defined as “special care-required personal information” which is sometimes referred to in other countries as sensitive personal information.
 Special care-required personal information includes data relating to a subject’s race, creed, social status, medical history, criminal record, fact of having suffered damage by a crime and other categories (defined by the government) which require special care so as not to cause unfair discrimination, prejudice or other disadvantages to the individual.
 This includes mental/physical disorders, health examination results, and criminal procedures.

 When processing special care-required personal information, there are additional requirements and protections that must be followed, including obtaining consent (with a few exceptions).